liferay/liferay-docs/develop/tutorials/articles/290-internationalization/03-using-liferays-language-settings.markdown

 ## Identifying User Initials [](id=identifying-user-initials)

-A user's initials is the default avatar (i.e., portrait) for their account.
+The default avatar displays a user's initials.
 Some cultures use initials differently, so there's a way to configure them in the `Language.properties` file.

     lang.user.default.portrait=initials
     lang.user.initials.field.names=first-name,last-name